wraikes/wraikes.github.io/index.md

 Welcome to my humble, digital abode!
-Below you'll find random projects and analyses that were created for practice and for fun.
+Below you'll find some random projects to peruse.

 --------

 ### Machine Learning with Python

-<strong>The following projects share the same objective of creating predictive models using Python.
-The primary packages for these tools is numpy, pandas and sci-kit learn.</strong>
+<strong>The following projects share the same objective: creating predictive models using Python.
+The primary packages used are numpy, pandas and sci-kit learn.</strong>

 ##### I'm a (Titanic) Survivor

-This [script](Titanic_Final.html) was used for practice in running predictive classification models on the ubiquitous Titanic dataset, using Python's sci-kit learn package.
+This [script](Titanic_Final.html) creates some classifiers for the ubiquitous Titanic dataset, using Python's sci-kit learn package.
 The data can be downloaded at <https://www.kaggle.com/c/titanic/data>.

 --------

 ### Exploratory Analyses with R

-<strong>I find R to be more suitable for exploratory analysis, hypothesis testing and access to advanced statistical packages that have yet to be developed for Python.
-Therefore, the analyses below revolve around these concepts.<strong>
+<strong>I find R to be more suitable for exploratory analysis and hypothesis testing; the analyses below revolve around these concepts.<strong>

 ##### An Inebriated Walk with Craft Beers